nsrau/azure-docs.it-it/articles/databox-online/azure-stack-edge-gpu-deploy-stateless-application-git-ops-guestbook.md

       - Nell'interfaccia utente locale del dispositivo Azure Stack Edge passare a **Panoramica** e prendere nota del numero di software Kubernetes.
       - Verificare che queste due versioni siano compatibili con il mapping fornito nella versione supportata di Kubernetes <!--insert link-->.

-1. Si dispone [di una configurazione GitOps che è possibile usare per eseguire una distribuzione di Azure Arc](https://github.com/kagoyal/dbehaikudemo). `yaml`Per la distribuzione nel dispositivo Azure stack Edge si useranno i file seguenti.
+1. Si dispone [di una configurazione GitOps che è possibile usare per eseguire una distribuzione di Azure Arc](https://github.com/kagoyal/dbehaikudemo).
+In questo esempio si useranno i file seguenti `yaml` per eseguire la distribuzione nel dispositivo Azure stack Edge.

     - `frontend-deployment.yaml`<!-- - The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.
 This file describes a deployment that runs the frontend of the guestbook application.-->
     - `frontend-service.yaml` <!-- - This allows you to configure an externally visible frontend Service that can be accessed from outside the Kubernetes cluster on your device.-->